 Finally, students from all disciplines participate in our extra-curricular opportunities hosting radio shows, playing vital roles in short films or theatrical plays and creating student publications.
 Each year our students win local and national contests, attend conferences, conduct and publish research, write, produce and direct original plays and short films.

 Our mission is to prepare credible, creative Christian professionals for a world where the mastery of communication skills and technologies is essential.
 We accomplish our mission by helping students produce, publish and perform original work that is both ethical and effective.
-Even though we have seven undergraduate majors, there is a strong sense of community fostered by department-wide programs, collaborative projects and shared course requirements.
+There is a strong sense of community fostered by department-wide programs, collaborative projects and shared course requirements.

 Master of Arts in Strategic Communication and Leadership